jiruneko/k.e_blog/README.md

 $python3 manage.py runserver

-Enter the above command and you can see it at the specified URL (local host).
+Enter the above command and you can see it at the specified URL (localhost).